Wigner's friend's black hole adventure: an argument for complementarity?: Combining extended Wigner's friend paradoxes and black hole cloning

-Hayden and Preskill~\cite{hayden2007black} suggested that an observer outside who collects the Hawking radiation in which a system $A$'s state is encoded, can just never retrieve the system $A$ inside.
+In the cloning paradox, Alice falls into the black hole while carrying a quantum system $A$.
+Bob catches the Hawking radiation required to reconstruct $A$'s state, and dives into the black hole.
+Alice, once inside the black hole, sends her system $A$ (or quantum information about it) to Bob, who would observe a violation of quantum theory's no-cloning.
+Hayden and Preskill~\cite{hayden2007black} suggested that Bob, who collects the Hawking radiation outside to reconstruct a system $A$'s state, can just never retrieve the system $A$ inside.
 Therefore, an operational violation of no-cloning seems protected.
-Namely, for Alice to send her qubit to Bob, she must operate within a Planck time scale on her proper time to send information about her qubit to Bob for it to reach him before he hits the singularity\footnote{This is assuming the causal structure of the Schwarzschild black hole, and need not be the case for the classical causal structure of the rotating and charged black holes.
-However, the actual (quantum) interior of the latter is likely quite different from what the classical one~\cite{zilberman2022quantum,juarez2022quantumkicks,Ju_rez_Aubry_2015,juarez-aubry_quantum_2023,Lanir_2019,hollands2020quantum,Hollands_2020,Papadodimas_2020,cardoso2018quasi,shrivastava2020quantumaspectschargedblack,Dias_2019,Dias_2019strong,Emparan_2020,mcmaken2023,zilberman2020quantumfluxes}.}.
+Namely, for Alice to send her qubit $A$ to Bob, according to Hayden and Preskill, she must operate within a Planck time scale on her proper time to send information about her qubit to Bob for it to reach him before he hits the singularity\footnote{This is assuming the causal structure of the Schwarzschild black hole, and need not be the case for the classical causal structure of the rotating and charged black holes.
+However, the actual (quantum) interior of the latter is likely quite different from the classical one~\cite{zilberman2022quantum,juarez2022quantumkicks,Ju_rez_Aubry_2015,juarez-aubry_quantum_2023,Lanir_2019,hollands2020quantum,Hollands_2020,Papadodimas_2020,cardoso2018quasi,Dias_2019,Dias_2019strong,Emparan_2020,mcmaken2023,zilberman2020quantumfluxes}.}.
 But this means that Alice must send her information in super-Planckian frequencies, in a strong gravity regime, likely much different from low-energy gravity.
-The same argument against an actual operational contradiction would be valid for the paradoxes in this note.
-Nevertheless, the existence of these two copies in the cloning paradox remains problematic if one believes both views should be described by one single quantum theory, and similarly for the firewall non-monogamy of entanglement problem.
-We address this point further in the discussion.
+The same argument against an actual operational contradiction holds for the protocol of \Cref{sec:FR_BH_protocol}.
+Nevertheless, the existence of these two copies in the cloning paradox remains problematic if one believes both views should be described by one single quantum theory.
+Similarly, in the protocol above, even if Ursula and Wigner can never get any messages from Alice and Bob inside the black hole, a puzzle remains, as stated in \cref{th:nogo_EWFcloning_notmeet}.
+In analogy with \Cref{th:nogo_EWFcloning_notmeet}, we could phrase the no-cloning theorem as: \begin{quote} If an observer can reconstruct a system $S$'s quantum state from the Hawking radiation of an infalling quantum system, a violation of no-cloning is found if $(Ci)$ the state of the quantum system $S$ that fell into the black hole remains coherent and unaltered by operations outside, and $(iv)$ quantum theory can describe the physics of the whole spacetime, including both the inside and outside of the black hole. \end{quote} One could propose to refute $(iv)$ and postulate a more general theory describing the whole spacetime, while requiring that it reproduce all operational predictions of quantum theory.
+In the case where an operational violation of cloning would be found, our protocol and \Cref{th:theorem_FR_BH} above show that this is impossible if no single observer can falsify quantum theory's operational predictions.
+If no such operational violation is found, we still have the no-go result of \Cref{th:nogo_EWFcloning_notmeet}, under the additional assumption that the generalized theory should reproduce quantum theory's predictions for observers, formalized as assumptions $(Cii)$ and $(Ciii)$ in \Cref{th:nogo_EWFcloning_notmeet}.
+This shows that the assumptions going into the black hole cloning paradox remain problematic even for such generalized theory if we believe in quantum theory's predictions.
+We discuss these paradoxes further in \Cref{sec:implications}.